ViniStef/go-learnings/functions/Annotations.md

 returns.
 It is important to note that the defer call happens as soon as the return happens, but the surrounding function returns the actual value after it.
 Think of it like a finally on a try-catch-finally in other programming languages.
 </li>

+## Block Scope
+<li>Go is block-scoped, unlike some other languages such as python which is function scoped.
+Variables defined inside
+a block can only be accessed within that block (and its nested blocks).Example:</li>
+package main

+// scoped to the entire "main" package (basically global) var age = 19

+func sendEmail() {
+// scoped to the "sendEmail" function name := "Jon Snow"

+    for i := 0; i < 5; i++ {
+        // scoped to the "for" body
+        email := "snow@winterfell.net"
+    }
+}